gridap/GridapROMs.jl/docs/src/transient.md

 energy((du,dp),(v,q)) = ∫(∇(v)⊙∇(du))dΩₕ + ∫(dp*q)dΩₕ

 tol = 1e-4
-state_reduction = TransientReduction(coupling,tol,energy;nparams=50,sketch=:sprn)
+state_reduction = HighOrderReduction(coupling,tol,energy;nparams=50,sketch=:sprn)
 rbsolver = RBSolver(fesolver,state_reduction;nparams_res=40,nparams_jac=40)

 ```

 The main novelty is the use of transient reduction techniques.
 In particular:

-* A [`TransientReduction`](@ref) provides the information related to a reduction in space, and a reduction in time.
+* A [`HighOrderReduction`](@ref) provides the information related to a reduction in space, and a reduction in time.

-* A [`TransientMDEIMReduction`](@ref) provides the information related to a hyper-reduction in space, and a hyper-reduction in time.
+* A [`HighOrderMDEIMHyperReduction`](@ref) provides the information related to a hyper-reduction in space, and a hyper-reduction in time.
 This is automatically built within the `RBSolver`, simply by passing as keyword argument the number of parameters for residual and Jacobians.

 * Whenever we provide a `coupling` variable in the reduction strategy, a reduction of type `SupremizerReduction` is returned.
-This type simply acts as a wrapper for a reduction strategy (of type `TransientReduction` in our case), and has the scope of performing a supremizer enrichment for the stabilization of the reduced problem.
+This type simply acts as a wrapper for a reduction strategy (of type `HighOrderReduction` in our case), and has the scope of performing a supremizer enrichment for the stabilization of the reduced problem.
 Check [this](https://doi.org/10.1002/nme.4772) reference for more details on supremizer stabilizations.
 They are useful, for e.g., when reducting saddle-point problems such as the Stokes or Navier-Stokes equations.

 The subsequent steps procede as in a steady problem: